JoachimTislov/dotfiles/README.md

 - Remove yazi ?
 - Remove noice: "Fontconfig warning: using without calling FcInit()"
     - ? where
-- ncspot is broken ...
-    - Token is invalid, even though I just authenticated and generated a new token

 ## Archive of old TODOs - completed or not so relevant anymore